What does it take to find a job in New Zealand?

 Once you have started your research, you will notice differences in professional etiquette that you might not have expected in New Zealand.

-From our many years of experience with working with migrant job seekers, we think that it is possibly the personal impression you make that will have the greatest impact on whether you get the job you want!
+From our many years of experience with working with migrant job seekers, we think that it is possibly the personal impression you make that will have the greatest impact on whether you will get the job you want!

 1. Persistence - Perseverance - Commitment - Goal-Focused

 You have to possess a strong head and a strong sense of purpose to get through.
 Without persistence, you will give up, get frustrated or stop acting with the commitment required to make it.
 The job seekers with drive and passion who demonstrate enthusiasm through their words and actions are the ones to succeed.

 You need to know your job search objectives.
 This is the first thing we develop in the job search strategy process.
 We help you create clear objectives – so you and others know exactly what you are looking for.

 You have to create a strategy for your job search.

 4. Positive Attitude

 Even if things are not going well at times you have to bring a positive attitude each time you step into an interview room or recruiting office.
 Candidates with a positive attitude will have a clear advantage.

 You need to display confidence.
 Employers don´t hire desperate people.
 Therefore you need to build and maintain your confidence right at the start of your job search.
 If you don’t believe in yourself, in your skills, education, and abilities, why should a prospective employer?

 Employers might need a reminder that they met you in some cases and that you are the right fit for the job.

 7. Good communicator

 You have to be able to tell your story.
 Make sure you can tell your story with the appropriate enthusiasm and energy.